Mathematics and Statistics Department

 Students majoring in mathematics fulfill the departmental requirements by completing nine courses in mathematics or computer science: eight of the courses must be at the 200 level or above, to include MA 200, MA 202, MC 215, MA 303, MA 319, MA 376, and two additional courses, at least one of which is at the 300 level.
 Students must also complete CS 106 or CS 206.
-Under exceptional circumstances, and only with the consent of the department, MA 371, MA 381, or MA 382 may be counted as the additional 300-level course.
-CS 318 may not be counted toward the major.
+Under exceptional circumstances, and only with the consent of the department, MA 351 A-D, MA 371, MA 381, MA 382, or MS 351 A-D may be counted as the additional 300-level course.
 In MC 215, students will acquire writing skills that are necessary to work on advanced material in mathematics and will fulfill the writing requirement in the major.

-Students interested in mathematics education should include as many of the following courses as possible in their programs: MA 204 - Probability and Statistics, MA 214 - Theory of Numbers, MA 309 - Elements of Modern Geometry, and MA 310 - History of Mathematics.
+Students interested in mathematics education should include as many of the following courses as possible in their programs: MA 214 - Theory of Numbers, MA 309 - Elements of Modern Geometry, MA 310 - History of Mathematics, and MS 204 - Statistical Methods.

 No more than 8 credit hours of S/U can be used toward the major.